 Now, I realise that flavoured vodka isn’t the most expensive of tipples, but if you’re counting your pennies then you might as well save a few here.
-After all, a bottle of the pre-flavoured stuff can set you back £20—nearly twice the cost of making your own.
-You see, because you’re flavouring it, you can buy the cheap-and-cheerful store brand vodka as your base—which less than £10 (depending on your store of choice).
+After all, a bottle of pre-flavoured stuff can set you back £20 – nearly twice the cost of making your own.
+You see, because you’re flavouring it, you can buy the cheap-and-cheerful store-brand vodka as your base – which is less than £10 (depending on your store of choice).
 The berries are free (if you’re willing to pick them) and the sugar is really cheap.

 To start, take yourself on a lovely walk somewhere to gather berries.
-Yes—this can be done for free and is a great way to get a bit of (free) exercise and (free) entertainment at the same time.
-You’ll want 2-4 cups for every 70cl (24 ounces) of vodka you’re using, though you can use more or less as desired.
+Yes, this can be done for free and is a great way to get a bit of (free) exercise and (free) entertainment at the same time.
+You’ll want 2-4 cups for every 70cl (24 ounces) of vodka you’re using, although you can use more or less as desired.